spatie/newsletter-form/README.md

 npm set ca null
 ```

-Or you can require the package straight from Github:
+Or you can require the package straight from GitHub:

 ```bash
 npm install spatie-custom/newsletter-form